ayusbhar2/mathematics_masters_thesis/README.md

-This repository contains my Masters thesis.
-The file named `Thesis.pdf` contains the full thesis.
-Files named `Presntation*` contain a condensed version of the material that I presented in my thesis defense.
+This repository contains my mathematics master's thesis.
+The file named `Thesis.pdf` contains the full work.
+Files named `Presentation*` contain a condensed version of the material that I presented in my thesis defense.

 # Critical Points of Deep Linear Networks in $\mathbb{C}^N$